-Cancer kills less in US, but prevention lackingJanuary 7th, 2013 in Cancer /
+Cancer kills less in US, but prevention lackingJanuary 7, 2013 by Jean-Louis Santini in Medicine & Health / Cancer

 Fewer people are dying from cancer in the United States, but a government report published Monday warned that a lack of preventative measures could stem a steady decline in mortality rates.